Connecting Vision with Information Technology

 HCIC was founded in 1990 to assist organizations in health care information technology management.
-HCIC has evolved into a healthcare consulting organization that focuses on optimizing information resources, people, systems, and technology via demonstrated expertise in value based planning, systems management, organizational readiness assessment, process improvement, healthcare standards advisement, health information exchange, and technology integration.
+HCIC is a healthcare consulting organization that focuses on optimizing information resources, people, systems, and technology through expertise in value based planning, organizational management, readiness assessment, process improvement, healthcare standards advisement, health information,and technology integration.

 HCIC News from our Clients

 Congratulations to our clients Virginia Hospital Center and MedStar St. Mary's who made the top 100 list.
 The Truven list is different than other scorecards as it is designed to measure "the impact of hospital leaders, and what they emphasize within their organizations providing a longer-term picture of the impact of leadership in driving improvement forward."

 |Meaningful Use Readiness||Achievement of MU Benefits & Provider Adoptions|